freshworks/freshservice-support-sdk-android/README.md

-# Freshservice Support SDK Sample app
+# Freshservice Support SDK Integration on Android

-FSSupportSDK
+Freshservice Support SDK

 Freshservice Support SDK helps in the integration of the Freshservice support features within your in-house Android mobile application.